HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 # Section 3 - Operations

 ## 3.1 Facility Codes
+Facility codes help convey the overall threat level and status in a quick and simple manner.
+This list is ordered from least severe ("lowest") to most severe ("highest").
+The most severe code applicable overrides lower codes (for example, if only the requirements for code orange and code red are met, it's just code red).

 ### Code Green
 Code Green indicates there is no imminent threat within the facility and the facility is in normal operations.
 The facility is in code green: